clutterstack/blender-rig-mirror/_posts/2016-05-24-integrating-part-two.md

 >    * contain a dictionary called "bl_info"
 >    * define register() / unregister() functions. "

-These steps are also illustrated in a [tutorial in the Blender Python API docs](https://www.blender.org/api/blender_python_api_current/info_tutorial_addon.html), which is more of a walkthrough than a reference.
+These steps are also illustrated in a [tutorial in the Blender Python API docs](https://www.blender.org/api/blender_python_api_current/info_tutorial_addon.html), which is more of a demonstration than a reference, though useful.

 ### bl_info dictionary